Filter by Tags

 The Allied Museum is dedicated to informing the public about the history of the Western powers in Berlin between 1945 and 1994.

-The Institute of Contemporary History Munich – Berlin (IfZ) is one of the largest non-university historical research institutes in Germany.
+The Leibniz Institute for Contemporary History Munich – Berlin (IfZ) is one of the largest non-university historical research institutes in Germany.

 The Association "Berliner Unterwelten" (Berlin Underworlds) researches underground buildings and their context in history and urban development.